Restorative Dentistry Silver Spring MD

 All-on-4 is a type of implant treatment that is meant for those missing all of the teeth in your upper or lower jaw, but who do not have the bone density to support the typical full arch replacement.
 With All-on-4, we surgically implant only 4 posts into your jaw.
 Their placement is done in such a way to ensure optimal success with the mass you have remaining in your jaw.
 Read More About All on 4 Dental Implants

 Deep inside of your tooth lies soft tissue called pulp.
 If this tissue becomes inflamed or infected, you could be left in significant pain.
 You may also develop an abscess at the root of the tooth that can compromise your overall health.
 Instead of extracting the tooth, we can perform a root canal.
 With a root canal, we remove the pulp from the tooth and clean the inside to eliminate bacteria.
 The tooth is then filled and given a restoration such as a filling or a crown to protect it.
-The goal of the treatment is to preserve the tooth while also restoring your oral health.
+The goal of the procedure is to preserve the tooth while also restoring your oral health.
 Read More About Root Canals

 Schedule an Appointment

 If you have suffered tooth decay, tooth damage, or tooth loss, restorative dentistry can help to improve your oral health.
 In many cases, these treatments can also help to improve your smile as well.
 For more information, call Metropolitan Dental Specialty Group at (301) 585-0400 today.